 Configuring your Facebook Page

 - In Facebook, click your profile icon in the top-right corner and make sure you are switched into your Facebook Page.
-Then, select Settings and Privacy > Settings.
+Then, select Settings > Page setup > Advanced Messaging.
+Make sure you have connected the Brandwatch app to your Page.

 Configuring your chatbot app

-- Respond to any incoming messages with at least a delay of 1 second.
+Respond to any incoming messages with at least a delay of 1 second.

-Using the handover protocol in Engage
+Using conversation routing in Engage

-- A customer sends you a direct message through one of your Facebook pages that has a chatbot active.
+A customer sends you a direct message through one of your Facebook pages that has a chatbot active.

-- The chatbot takes control of the conversation and sends an initial response.
+The chatbot takes control of the conversation and sends an initial response.

-- The customer sends a reply.
+The customer sends a reply.
+The conversation appears as read in Engage.

-- The conversation appears as unread in Engage, ready for a Social Media Management user to take further handling actions.
+The conversation appears as unread in Engage, ready for a Social Media Management user to take further handling actions.

 While a chatbot has control of the conversation

-- A small lock icon appears on the message in your feed, which indicates the control of your conversation is with your bot.
+Within Social Media Management, the conversation appears as read in Engage.
+Your bot will reply to new messages in the conversation.
+A small lock icon appears on the message in your feed, which indicates the control of your conversation is with your bot.

-- In Detail View, any bot answers appear in green.
+In Detail View, any bot answers appear in green.

-While you have control of the conversation
+While Brandwatch has control of the conversation

-- The conversation won’t be responded to by your bot and is expected to be handled by a human agent.
+Any new messages in the conversation will appear as unread in Engage.
+If you have configured your chatbot correctly, the conversation shouldn’t be responded to by your bot and is expected to be handled by a human agent.

 FAQs

-- If I use a third-party bot tool, can I still use Social Media Management’s built-in automated messages?
+If I use a third-party bot tool, can I still use Social Media Management’s built-in automated messages?

 We do not recommend using automated messages in Social Media Management in combination with any third-party bot tool.
 If conversations arrive unread in Social Media Management after a bot tool has released control, any Social Media Management automation will still send automated messages.
 Therefore, we recommend only using one automation tool at a time for all your automations.